Tax Filing In The UK For International Students – All You Need To Know

 This agreement clearly states which country has the right to collect taxes on the different kinds of income that the individual earns while living in the UK.

-International students living in the UK will have to consider two to three sets of tax laws before filing for taxes.
-The laws include that of their native country, the law in the UK and the laws based on the double taxation agreement between the two nations.
+International students living in the UK will need to consider two or three sets of tax laws before filing their taxes.
+The laws include those of their native country, the law in the UK, and the laws based on the double taxation agreement between the two nations.

-The country that has the taxing rights is determined by the double taxation agreement and in a situation where both the nations do have rights the one that has the priority is decided based on this agreement.
+The country that has the taxing rights is determined by the double taxation agreement, and in a situation where both nations have rights, the one that has priority is decided based on this agreement.

 Double Taxation Agreement is also applicable in a situation involving more than two nations.
-For example, you could be a Canadian who lives in the UK as an international student and has an income from Germany.
+For example, you could be a Canadian living in the UK as an international student and receiving income from Germany.

 The Benefits Of The Double Taxation Agreement